 I am compiling a list of things I wish I’d known before starting my freshman year of high school.
 Hopefully this will ease some of your angst.
 High school is about figuring yourself out, finding out your limits, and doing your best academically.
 Rest assured that the best is yet to come.
 Here are some of my starting high school tips.

 1. Worried about whom to sit with at lunch?

 Remember that everyone is in the same boat.
 So your worry about not having any friends to sit with at lunch is everyone else’s too.
 What to do: Don’t give it a second thought until you figure out your friends’ schedules.
 If none of them have your lunch period, put it off until the big day.
 When lunch comes, look around the cafeteria to see if there are any familiar faces.
 Chances are there will be, but if not it can make for a great opportunity to meet new people.
 Be brave.
 Find a friendly table to approach.
 High school isn’t usually as catty as in the movies, so who is going to deny you a seat?

-2. How can you keep your grades up without going crazy?
+2. Worried about keeping your grades up without going crazy?